Turbo Takeaways

-Veteran benefits are a collection of benefits you earn through service in the Army, Navy, Air Force, Coast Guard, Marine Corps, or Space Force.
-The Department of Veterans Affairs (VA) offers a number of benefits, from healthcare and education to disability compensation, to support you after you serve.
+Veteran benefits are earned through your service in the Army, Navy, Air Force, Coast Guard, Marine Corps, or Space Force.
+The U.S. Department of Veterans Affairs (VA) offers several programs, including healthcare, education, and disability compensation, to help you transition after your service.

 With so many benefits available, it can sometimes be complicated for veterans to find programs they qualify for.
 Read on to learn more about the types of veteran benefits available, eligibility requirements, and how to sign up for them.